JuanCYoung/Game-Directory-Processing-Python-Scriptting-/README.md

 - Ensures directories are created only if they do not already exist.
 - Removes and overwrites directories during the copy operation to avoid conflicts.

-## Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests for bug fixes or new features.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ---

-Enjoy processing your game directories efficiently!